silbermoewe/posts-2015/saojacinto.md

 ---en---

 Again we let *Furgoperfecto* lead us to a place to sleep right behind the dunes.
-A penincula with an endless beach.
-Unfortunately, the red flag is up and so we can not take a bath.
+A peninsula with an endless beach.
+Unfortunately, the red flag is up and so we cannot take a bath.
 The village consists of mostly empty holiday houses.
-We eat some fish and the next day we take a small ferry with our car and drive to *Coimbre*.
+We eat some fish and the next day we take a small ferry with our car and drive to *Coimbra*.

 ![](DSC01528)
 ![](IMG_0230)